 Total Hours in Space: 216+

 Degrees: BS, Aeronautical Engineering, University of Colorado, presented an Honorary Doctorate of Letters from the University of St. Thomas (Houston, Texas) in 1971; completed the Advanced Management Course at Harvard Business School in 1973.

 Military Service & Awards: NASA Distinguished Service Medal; JSC Superior Achievement Award (1970); Air Force Command Pilot Astronaut Wings; Air Force Distinguished Service Medal; the Arnold Air Society’s John F. Kennedy Award (1971); the City of New York Gold Medal in 1971; the American Astronautical Society’s Flight Achievement Award for 1971; the Order of Tchad (1973); and the Order of Central African Empire (1973).

 Interred at Arlington National Cemetery: December 15, 1994

 Joan Barrett Roosa was born on May 23, 1934 in Boonesville, Mississippi.
 She attended the University of Mississippi, and graduated later from Mississippi University for Women with a degree in history.
 She and her husband had a daughter, Rosemary and three sons — Christopher, John, and Stuart Allen Roosa Jr. Mrs. Roosa died on October 30, 2007 in Gulfport, Mississippi and was interred with her husband on November 9, 2007.

 How to locate: From the visitor’s center follow the signs to the Tomb of the Unknowns.
 Section 7A is a small area to the left of the sidewalk very close to the Tomb of the Unknowns.
-When facing the section when standing at Roosevelt Drive, the grave location is in the fourth row back.
-The stone is black with a Saturn V rocket carved on it.
+When facing the section when standing at Roosevelt Drive, the gravesite is in the fifth row back.